Artemis: Bull

-Euripides relates her cult with Tauris (tauros:bull) and with the myth of Iphigenia at Brauron.
-Orestes brought the image of the goddess from Tauris, to Brauron Sparta or Aricia.

 Torch

 Artemis is often depicted holding one or two torches.
-There is not any sufficient explanation for this depiction.
-The character of the goddess in Arcadia seems to be original.
-At Acacesium Artemis Hegemone (the leader) is depicted holding two torches.
-At Lycosura the goddess is depicted holding a snake and a torch, and a bitch suitable for hunting was lying down by her sideSophocles calls Artemis "Elaphebolos, (deer slayer) Amphipyros (with a fire in each end)" reminding the annual fire of the fest Laphria at Delphi.
-The adjective refers also to the twin fires of the two peaks of the Mount Parnassus above Delphi (Phaedriades).
-Heshychius believes that Kalliste is the name of Hecate established at Kerameikos of Athens, who some call Artemis (torch bearing).
-On a relief from Sicily the goddess is depicted holding a torch in one hand and an offering on the other.
-The torch was used for the ignition of the fire on the altar.
+At Acacaesium, Artemis Hegemone ('the leader') is portrayed holding two torches.
+At Lycosura, she is shown holding a snake and a torch, with a bitch suitable for hunting lying by her side.
+Sophocles calls Artemis "Elaphebolos, (deer slayer) Amphipyros (with a fire in each end)", recalling the annual fire of the Delphic Laphria festival; the adjective refers also to the twin fires of the two peaks of the Mount Parnassus above Delphi (Phaedriades).
+On a relief from Sicily, the goddess is depicted holding a torch in one hand and an offering on the other; the torch was used for the ignition of the altar's fire.